Andre-ADPC/Vue-Forge-2024-Low-poly-3D-Animation/README.md

 - Blue = (+Z , 0 , -Z).
 ```

-### Clarify Local vs Global Axes:
+#### Clarify Local vs Global Axes:

 <html>
 <div style="background:#1b2c31; color:#cccccc; border-radius:25px; margin:1.0em; padding:1.5em">

-_When applying rotations, remember that local axes can differ from world/global axes after an initial rotation._
+_When applying rotations, remember that `local axes` can differ from `world/global` axes after an initial rotation._

 <br>

-* If needed, convert between world and local axes explicitly.
+* If needed, convert between `world` and `local` axes explicitly.
 </div>
 </html>

-### Log Key Values:
+#### Log Key Values:

-Print the airplane’s position and rotation values at each frame and inspect them to verify that transformations behave as expected.
+Print the `object’s` position and rotation values at each frame and inspect them to verify that transformations behave as expected.